Award-Winning Google Search Console Experts

 And the best part is, Google Search Console is FREE.

-Here Are Some Things You Can Expect From Me:
+Here Are Some Things You Can Expect From Us:

-How do I do this?
-There are a lot of things I keep top of mind when working on your Google Search Console campaign.
+How do we do this?
+There are a lot of things we keep top of mind when working on your Google Search Console campaign.
 These are just a few of them.

-Together we’ll go over your current keyword strategy and, with the help of the data in the Google Search Console and my expertise, ensure it’s the best it could possibly be.
+Together we’ll go over your current keyword strategy and, with the help of the data in the Google Search Console and the Pearl Lemon team's expertise, ensure it’s the best it could possibly be.

 Ensure Mobile Compatibility

 Google’s SERPs results are now ‘mobile first’, so a site has to be mobile friendly or risk becoming almost invisible in the SERPs.
-I’ll help you take the advice offered in the Google Console for your site and implement it the right way.
+Our team help you take the advice offered in the Google Console for your site and implement it the right way.

 Understand and Implement New Search Friendly Features